adajaniacharmi/My_Project/README.md

 ORDER BY 1
 ```

-7. **Write a SQL query to calculate the average sale for each month.
+7. **To calculate the average sale for each month.
 Find out best selling month in each year**:
 ```sql
 SELECT
        year,